CheckPointSW/CheckPointAnsibleGAIACollection/README.md

 Requirements
 ------------
 * Ansible 2.9+ is required.
 * The Check Point server should have Gaia API engine installed on.
+More information can be found at [Gaia REST API SK](https://supportcenter.checkpoint.com/supportcenter/portal?action=portlets.SearchResultMainAction&eventSubmit_doGoviewsolutiondetails=&solutionid=sk143612).

 Usage
 -----